Portrush Lifeboat Station: History

 In 1862, a new slipway was built, after the first one was washed away.
 The Portrush lifeboat was initially named Zelinda.
 However, with Lady Cotton-Sheppard's permission, the name was changed to Laura, Countess of Antrim in 1870, in recognition of her efforts.

 On the morning of 3 October 1873, in a north-west gale, the Portrush lifeboat Laura, Countess of Antrim was called to the aid of the brigantine Amanda of Coleraine.
 Horses from the tramway company were employed to pull the lifeboat along 2 mi of soft sand, before she was launched nearer the wreck.
 In difficult conditions, and after two hours of hard rowing, all seven crew were brought to safety.

-The lifeboat crew having expressed a requirement for a larger lifeboat, a 32-foot 10-oared lifeboat was provided in 1876.
+The lifeboat crew having expressed a requirement for a larger lifeboat, a 32 ft 10-oared lifeboat was provided in 1876.
 The lifeboat house was rebuilt, again at a cost of £140.
 The lifeboat and carriage were transported from Dublin to Portrush free of charge, by the Great Northern and Belfast and Northern Counties railway companies.
-Funded from the legacy of the late Mr John Whitaker of Blackheath, London, the lifeboat was named John Whitaker.
+Funded from the legacy of the late John Whitaker of Blackheath, London, the lifeboat was named John Whitaker.

 In the November 1889 edition of 'The Lifeboat', it was announced that Portrush was one of five stations that had recently received a new lifeboat, funded from legacies.
 The Robert and Agnes Blair (ON 158) had been funded by the late Mrs Agnes Blair of Blairmore, Argyll.
 On 1 November 1889, after less than one month on station, and on its first call, the Robert and Agnes Blair was launched to the aid of the French Schooner Dryad, but assistance was not required.
 In the poor conditions, it was decided to return to Bushfoot Strand, but part way there, the lifeboat was capsized three times, and three lifeboat men lost their lives.
 The lifeboat was washed up at Port Ballintrae, the rest of the crew having suffered injuries.

 Less than two years later, the Robert and Agnes Blair was launched on 2 March 1891, to the aid of the schooner Ellen Myvanwy, anchored in Skerries Roads in a north-westerly gale.
 After several attempts to reach the vessel, the lifeboat being beaten back for two days, the three men aboard were finally rescued.
 Master Mariner Frederick Watt and Coxswain John Hopkins were both awarded the RNLI Silver Medal.
 Two lifeboat men were washed overboard during the rescue, but both were saved, crew member William McAllister awarded the RNLI silver medal for entering the sea, and swimming through the rough conditions to rescue one of the two men.